ecogyenergy/solarquant/docs/gettingstarted.rst

     /MA/PA/S1/INV/12,409,1651363660308,0,0,278.33334
     /MA/PA/S1/INV/12,409,1651363720003,0,0,278.33334

-The second argument passed to the stream subcommand is called the format parameter, and it corresponds to the goal CSV header.
+The `-f` argument passed to the stream subcommand is called the format parameter, and it corresponds to the goal CSV header.
 In this case, we wanted to download the `watts`, `current`, and `voltage` measurements alongside the UNIX timestamp of when these measurements were recorded.